Is Austin Peay the best team in the UAC? - Week 9 Football Power Rankings

 Central Arkansas, Austin Peay, Week 9 UAC Football Power Rankings

-Seeking an updated view of the UAC and how each team measures up?
-We've got you covered below, as our power rankings help you separate the top teams from the cellar dwellers.
+Looking for an up-to-date view of the UAC and how each team stacks up?
+We've got you covered below, as our power rankings help you separate the contenders from the pretenders.

 Watch college football all season long on Fubo and ESPN+!